m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 The local RTIO core of the master device is considered a destination like any other; it must be explicitly listed in the routing table to be accessible to kernels.

-All routes must end with the local RTIO core of the master.
+All routes must end with the local RTIO core of the destination device.
 Incorrect routing tables will cause ``RTIODestinationUnreachable`` exceptions.

-As with other configuration changes, the core device should be restarted (``artiq_flash start``, power cycle, etc.) for changes to take effect.
+As with other configuration changes, the core device should be restarted (``artiq_coremgmt reboot``, power cycle, etc.) for changes to take effect.

 Using the core language with DRTIO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Remote channels are accessed in precisely the same way as local channels: by calling ``self.setattr_device()`` and then referencing the channel by name.
+Remote channels are accessed just as local channels are (e.g., most commonly, by calling ``self.setattr_device()`` and then referencing the channel by name.)

 Link establishment
 ^^^^^^^^^^^^^^^^^^
-After devices have booted, it takes several seconds for all links in a DRTIO system to become established (especially with the long locking times of low-bandwidth PLLs that are used for jitter reduction purposes).
-Kernels should not attempt to access destinations until all required links are up (when this happens, the ``RTIODestinationUnreachable`` exception is raised).
+After devices have booted, it takes several seconds for all links in a DRTIO system to become established.
+Kernels should not attempt to access destinations until all required links are up (trying to do so will raise ``RTIODestinationUnreachable`` exceptions).
 ARTIQ provides the method :meth:`~artiq.coredevice.core.Core.get_rtio_destination_status` which determines whether a destination can be reached.
 We recommend calling it in a loop in your startup kernel for each important destination in order to delay startup until they all can be reached.

 Latency
 ^^^^^^^